 Is your Hot Water System leaking, producing alarming sounds, delivering murky coloured water through your home… or none at all?
 Don’t stress!
-You can rely on us as a trusted first point of contact for all minor or major Hot Water Service Repairs, ranging from 50 Litre Hot Water Systems, all the way up to 400 Litre Hot Water Systems.
+You can rely on us as a trusted first point of contact for all minor or major Hot Water Service Maintenance, ranging from 50 Litre Hot Water Systems, all the way up to 400 Litre Hot Water System Maintenance.

-We understand that your main concern isn’t just getting your hot water back up and running but also how much affordable the hot water repair service cost is going to be!
+We understand that your main concern isn’t just getting your hot water back up and running but also how much affordable the hot water Maintenance cost is going to be!

 Do You Charge A Flat Call-Out Fee?

-Unlike the majority of our competitors, we do not charge you just to come out and have a look at the Hot Water System, we only charge a call-out fee if there is work to be done, whether that be repair work or a replacement hot water system if the existing one can’t be fixed.
+Unlike the majority of our competitors, we do not charge you just to come out and have a look at the Hot Water System, we only charge a call-out fee if there is Hot Water Maintenance to be done, whether that be repair work or a replacement hot water system if the existing one can’t be fixed.

 Do I Need A New Hot Water System, or just Hot Water Maintenance?

 There may be no need to replace the system if the problem is due to a faulty component!

 Best Price Hot Water can diagnose the problem and organise a more cost-effective solution to not stress your wallet, whether that be a new system or Hot Water Maintenance.